Unicode input: In Microsoft Windows

-This facility enables Unicode characters to be entered in other applications: one can create a desired character in WordPad, for example, and then cut and paste it wherever desired.
+This facility enables Unicode characters to be entered in other applications: one can create a desired character in Notepad, for example, and then cut and paste it wherever desired.

-AutoHotkey commands can specify Unicode characters in hex.
-For example, the command Send {U+2014} will insert an em dash in a text field in the active window.

 In MacOS

 Hex input of Unicode must be enabled.
 In Mac OS 8.5 and later, one can choose the Unicode Hex Input keyboard layout; in OS X (10.10) Yosemite, this can be added in Keyboard → Input Sources.